Moving Through

 October 2-4, 2026

-As part of Moving Through, The Movement Project is offering two free community workshops for individuals navigating pregnancy loss, infant loss, and infertility.
-Led by Megan L. Gargano and The Movement Project team, these workshops create spaces rooted in care, reflection, and shared understanding.
+As part of Moving Through, The Movement Project is offering a free community workshops for individuals navigating pregnancy loss, infant loss, and infertility.
+Led by Megan L. Gargano and The Movement Project team, the workshop creates a space rooted in care, reflection, and shared understanding.

 On August 16, a Community Workshop offers a gentle, supportive space for individuals and families navigating loss to gather in community through guided movement, self-care, and reflection, no artistic or dance experience needed.